Note: This website is a placeholder. The newly built site will be launched in early April 2021.

 The project seeks to meet this need through a world-wide collaboration between legal scholars.
 The project’s core deliverables include a Compendium of Country Reports, a Database, and a Final Report covering best and worst practices in the views of the project’s Editorial Committee.
 All deliverables will be open-access and data will be held open-source.
 The project portal and further details are available on www.lexatlas-c19.org.

 See further: Compendium / Database / Final Report / Team / Contact

-The Compendium will comprise between 60 - 80 national reports written by teams of distinguished national legal experts on the relevant country’s legal response to Covid-19.
+The Compendium will comprise approximately 60 national reports written by teams of distinguished national legal experts on the relevant country’s legal response to Covid-19.
 Each country’s team is headed by a Country Rapporteur, and in most cases the teams are composed of scholars with a diverse range of topical expertise.
-The individual country reports will be produced by reference to a comprehensive Author Guidance Code, to be updated as the project evolves but applied by all authors, addressing the following subjects:
+The individual country reports will be produced by reference to a comprehensive Author Guidance Code, to be updated as the project evolves but applied by all authors.
+The Author Guidance Code addresses the following subjects:

 I. Constitutional Framework (e.g., executive, legislative, division of powers)

 II.
 Applicable Legal Framework (e.g., constitutional, statutory, exec rule-making)